liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-2.md

 </div>

 This was a great overview of Gene’s research of DevOps and how that intersects with high performing organisations.
-There were many interesting results that came out the the survey that he did in joint co-operation with PuppetLabs many of which he shared during this talk.
+There were many interesting results that came out the survey that he did in joint co-operation with PuppetLabs many of which he shared during this talk.

 I think the one that stands out and often tweeted is the following: